Manufacturers Index - W. P. Davis

 - Article in the September 1881 issue of Manufacturer & Builder, described W. P. Davis's drill press.

-- Brief writeup in the July 1882 issue of Manufacturer & Builder:
+- July 1882 issue of Manufacturer & Builder.

 W. P. Davis, of North Bloomfield, N. Y., ran his works day and night, from January 1st to April 1st, when he increased his facilities until he thought he could keep up with orders.
-Now he is again obliged to start up on overtime, and states that, judging from letters received from users of his machines, he will continue to have a large sale for some time to come."
+Now he is again obliged to start up on overtime, and states that, judging from letters received from users of his machines, he will continue to have a large sale for some time to come.

 - Brief mention in the March 1885 issue of Manufacturer & Builder, in an article about the New Orleans Exhibition.
 Davis was exhibiting a pair of key-seating machines.